swoodhouse/SCNS-GUI/README.md

 ## Software and hardware requirements
 Software requirements:
 1. Microsoft Windows, macOS or Linux.
 2. A modern browser such as Edge, Chrome or Firefox as your default browser.
 3. The .NET framework or mono.
-4. The R programming language.
+4. The R programming language, and the R binaries in your PATH.

 Hardware requirements:
 1. 1 GHz or faster 64 bit processor.